PhysicsIsLove/learning-golang-daily/2. Overview of the language/notes.md

 To assign th return of any function to another variable we can use the `:=` sign.
 Note that because of this we don't need to set the type of the variable, it gets auto assigned to the type returned by the function.

+we can get the address (reference to any variable) of any variable using the & operator before it When you want it to refer to any actual variable, then you put an asterisk infront of it